 While a standard CRM tool for on-premise usage gets updated yearly, most Cloud computing platforms offer updates regularly—sometimes even weekly.
 If you stick to the old school approach, you will get more downtime and IT stress in general when connected to software updates.

 IT services based on Cloud are way cheaper than other alternatives.
 Once again, without the need to have much hardware equipment to store and use data on-site, the expenses on maintenance become non-existent.
 Additionally, it doesn’t really matter how powerful the equipment that your employees use actually is.
-You can access a service in the Cloud from a personal cell phone or a cheap laptop just as easily as from the latest high-end personal computers.
+You can access a service in the Cloud from a personal or your business VoIP phone or a cheap laptop just as easily as from the latest high-end personal computers.
 Cloud computing helps you cut off expenses on the devices that your organization use.

 Great flexibility and scalability